Common Variable Immune Deficiency

 It is not fully understood why CVID patients are at risk for autoimmune disorders.
 CVID suppresses the immune response, whereas autoimmunity involves an overactive immune system that attack the body’s healthy tissues and organs.
 This phenomenon suggests that more complex defects in the immune system, beyond qualitative and quantitative defects in antibodies production, underlie the diverse clinical manifestations of CVID.

-The cause of CVID is unknown in 95% of cases and a genetic cause has been identified in less than 5%.
-Autosomal dominant and autosomal recessive inheritance has been reported in some families with CVID.
+The cause of CVID is unknown in at least 90% of cases and a genetic cause has been identified in less than 10%.
+Autosomal dominant and autosomal recessive inheritance has been reported in a few families with CVID.
 More commonly, sporadic cases, with no apparent history of the disorder in their family, may be caused by either rare autosomal defects or complex interactions of environmental and genetic causes (multifactorial inheritance), but mutations in genes that are involved in the development and function of B cells are believed to be the primary cause.

 B cells are specialized white blood cells that, as they mature into their final stage of plasma cells, produce special proteins called antibodies (immunoglobulins).
 These antibodies help protect the body against infection by attaching to specific invading microorganisms, toxins, or other foreign substances (antigens), marking them for destruction.
 Individuals with CVID usually have a deficiency of all major immunoglobulin classes (panhypogammaglobulinemia).
 However, in some cases, affected individuals may have severely reduced levels of some immunoglobulins (i.e., IgG and IgA) and relatively normal levels of IgM.